We may earn money or products from the companies mentioned in this post.

 Building an Amphitheater

 The Colosseum was the largest amphitheater in the Roman world.
 Early amphitheaters, had been dug into hillsides to provide adequate support.
 However, the Colosseum is a freestanding structure, made of stone and concrete.
 Three stories of arched entrances supported by semi-circular columns.
 Each story contained columns of a different style (order).
-The bottom was columns of a simple Doric order, followed by Ionic, and topped by the ornate Corinthian order.
+The bottom was columns of a simple Doric order, a design which was originated by the Etruscans.
+Followed by Ionic and topped by the ornate Corinthian order.
 The outer wall is estimated to have required over 100,000 cubic metres (3,531,467 cubic feet) of travertine stone.
 Set without mortar; they were held together by 300 tons of iron clamps.

 Spectators were given tickets in the form of numbered pottery shards, which directed them to the appropriate section and row.
 They accessed their seats via vomitoria, passageways that opened into a tier of seats from below or behind.
 Allowing spectators to quickly get into their seats and exit within only a few minutes.
 Sounds familiar ya?
 The name vomitoria derived from the Latin word for a rapid discharge, from which English derives the word vomit.
 Yuck…